apache/doris/docs/en/sql-reference/sql-statements/Data Definition/ALTER TABLE.md

             2) If the bucket mode is not specified, the bucket method used by the built-in table is automatically used.
             3) If the bucket mode is specified, only the bucket number can be modified, and the bucket mode or bucket column cannot be modified.
             4) ["key"="value"] section can set some properties of the partition, see CREATE TABLE for details.
+            5) Adding partitions to non-partitioned table is not supported.

     2. Delete the partition
         grammar: